Learn Overcoming FOMO in Recovery: 6...

 FAQs

-A: FOMO, or Fear of Missing Out, is a form of social anxiety that can show up during recovery when someone worries they’re missing fun, connection, or meaningful experiences without substances.
-In recovery, FOMO often surfaces during social events, lifestyle changes, or when comparing yourself to others—especially on social media.
+A: FOMO, or fear of missing out, is a form of social anxiety.
+It can show up during recovery when you worry you're missing fun, connection, or meaningful experiences without substances.
+In recovery, FOMO often shows up during social events, lifestyle changes, or when you compare yourself to others, especially on social media.

-A: FOMO can increase cravings, romanticize past substance use, and weaken motivation to stay sober.
-When left unchecked, it can pull focus away from the real reasons someone chose recovery in the first place: health, safety, stability, and personal growth.
+A: FOMO can increase cravings, romanticize past substance use, and lower your motivation to stay sober.
+If it goes unchecked, it can pull your focus away from the reasons you chose recovery, like health, safety, stability, and personal growth.

-A: Reducing FOMO often starts with challenging unhelpful thoughts, limiting social media exposure, and intentionally building a life that aligns with your recovery goals.
-Creating new routines, finding sober-friendly activities, and reframing what you’re actually “missing out” on can significantly reduce FOMO over time.
+Reducing FOMO often starts with challenging unhelpful thoughts, limiting social media exposure, and building a life that fits your recovery goals.
+New routines, sober-friendly activities, and reframing what you're actually "missing out" on can help over time.

-A: Yes.
-Social media can amplify FOMO by highlighting curated moments of other people’s lives—often centered around drinking or partying—without showing consequences.
+A: Social media can make FOMO feel stronger by showing curated moments of other people's lives, sometimes centered around drinking or partying, without showing the full picture.
 Taking breaks from social media or reducing screen time can help you stay grounded in your own progress and priorities.

-A: Replacing old habits with meaningful, sober alternatives—like exercise, creative projects, recovery meetings, volunteering, or new social routines—helps fill the space that substances once occupied.
-When your time is aligned with your values, FOMO tends to lose its grip.
+A: Replacing old habits with meaningful, sober alternatives—, like exercise, creative projects, recovery meetings, volunteering, or new social routines—, helps fill the space that substances once occupied.
+When your time matches your values, FOMO often feels less intense.

 Return to Resource Library